How to mix your way to a brilliant cocktail menu

 For Chris, bar owners should focus on delivering quality over quantity to create a menu that will keep customers coming back.
 “Since the financial crisis, people are spending less often, but actually spending more when they do spend.
 They want quality over quantity when they go out drinking.”
 With customers looking for quality, bars need to meet this need by raising their standards.

 How can you improve the quality of your menu?
 For one, using high-quality ingredients makes a high difference to the taste and overall quality of cocktails.
 Choose high-quality spirits (gin, vodka, scotch, etc.) that can be the delicious base of a cocktail or a delicious drink on their own.
 Where possible, use fresh and seasonal fruit and herbs bring a more intense flavor.
 Impress your customers with lively flavors and stay away from synthetic syrups and purées.

 Curate the best drinks out there

 To create a truly creative cocktail menu, seek inspiration all around you.
 Learning from other bars and menus is a great way to start building your own concept.
 Identify what it was you particularly liked about a certain menu or cocktail and then think about how you could translate this into what you offer in your own bar.

 Chris explained that a recent addition to The Vault’s menu is a cocktail he discovered at The Savoy.
-The Kingston Cocktail is a combination of ingredients he’d never tried before and is now one of his favourite cocktails that just had to put on his bar’s menu.
-“It’s a really unusual mix of ingredients: caraway, Jamaican rum, allspice and orange juice.
+The Kingston Cocktail is a combination of ingredients he’d never tried before and is now one of his favorite cocktails that just had to put on his bar’s menu.
+“It’s a really unusual mix of ingredients: caraway, Jamaican rum, allspice, and orange juice.
 But they just work so well together.”
 Curating drinks for your own bar can help you create a quality menu to impress your customers, even those with great cocktail knowledge.